Not-for-profit (nonprofit and tax exempt organizations) in United States

 Work highlights

-• Advised the Stowers Institute, Stowers Resource Management and other members of the Stowers Group of Company for more than two decades.
-Ongoing matters include governance, tax, employment, intellectual property, and day to day legal matters.
+• Advising the Stowers Institute, Stowers Resource Management and other members of the Stowers Group of Company on governance, tax, employment, intellectual property, and day to day legal matters.

-• Advising USA Swimming on matters including team matters, safe sport, governance, television, sponsorship and licensing, etc.
+• Advising USA Swimming on team matters, safe sport, governance, television, sponsorship and licensing etc.

 McGuireWoods LLP